DekinderDries/track-shared-js/50-web-development/40-reactJS/codelab01/README.md

 <img src="structure.png" width="244" height="598" />

 The **src** directory is where we'll spend most of our time, as it's where the source code for our application lives.
-In it you see a subfolder called **components**, this is the place where we will store our.... *drumroll*.... components!
+In it, you see a subfolder called **components**, this is the place where we will store our.... *drumroll*.... components!

-The **public** directory contains files that will be read by your browser while you're developing the app; the most important of these is index.html.
+The **public** directory contains files that will be read by your browser while you're developing the app; the most important of these is **index.html**.
 React injects your code into this file so that your browser can run it.
 You very much should change the text inside the <title> element in this file to reflect the title of your application.
 Accurate page titles are important for accessibility!

 * Change your app's title to _Petinder_.